 Is it best to stay in one hotel the entire time, or move around to different locations?

-think if I were only planning on visiting for 2-3 days I would probably
+I think if I were only planning on visiting for 2-3 days I would

-just stay at one hotel and base my activities out of that one location.
+probably just stay at one hotel and base my activities out of

 Do not expect much with regards to the hotel staff in Yellowstone.
 Your first clue should be--Yellowstone Park is a government agency and the hotels are operated by the lowest bidder.
 In the words of one of my clients "the hotel staff are not the sharpest tacks in the drawer".
 For most employees, it will be their first time in Yellowstone and more of a vacation, a way to spend the summer than a career choice.

 A few problems that I and my clients have experienced over the years:

 If someone calls and leaves a message for you at the hotel do not expect to receive it.
 In 24 years I have left many messages for guests and only once has a client ever actually received the message.
 In this case, it took 2 days for the message to go from the front desk to the guests attention, much too late for it to be of any good.
 The hotels do not have voice mail, and many rooms do not include a phone.